Sustainable Development Goals

 Global trends

 In 2020 almost a quarter of the world’s urban population, more than 1 billion people, lived in slums or informal settlements.
-Since 2000 the share has declined from 31%, yet progress has slowed over the past few years.
+Since 2000 the share has declined from 31%, yet progress has slowed over the past few years, and is almost unchanged since 2015.

 In Sub-Saharan Africa and Central and Southern Asia almost half of the urban population lives in slums.
 According to the UN, these two regions together with Eastern and South-Eastern Asia account for more than 85% of 1 billion people living in urban slums worldwide.